Municipal Services Office (Singapore): History

+Minister in the Prime Minister's Office Grace Fu was put in charge of the MSO.

 The MSO had conducted a four-month pilot with two town councils (Jurong Town Council and Holland-Bukit Panjang Town Council) to improve management of problems on the ground, and is currently expanding to partner with six more town councils for a second pilot phase.

 Organisation Structure

 The MSO has two divisions: Planning, Operations & Digital (POD) Division and Service Quality & Community Engagement (SQCE) Division.

 Planning, Operations & Digital (POD) Division helps prepare the municipal sector for the future with horizon scanning and predictive analytics capabilities, and future-oriented transformation thrusts such as integrated municipal operations and OneService digitalisation work.
 The MSO's flagship OneService mobile application is a one-stop “all things neighbourhood" community platform for residents to provide feedback on municipal issues, find out more about their neighbourhood, and access Government and Town Council e-services.
 Their aim is to improve service delivery to residents, minimise local-level inconveniences, and prepare the sector to do more and better, despite future challenges.

 Service Quality & Community Engagement (SQCE) Division comprises two teams: the i) Service Quality team; and the ii) Engagement & Outreach team.

 The Service Quality team looks into 5 key areas of Feedback Management, Ops Coordination and Delivery, Capability Development, Performance Management as well as Case Management, by working closely with MSO's 10 partner agencies and 17 Town Councils (TCs) to improve municipal services delivery.
 Key initiatives include the Municipal Reference Guide (MRG), Digital channel migration efforts and OS App user experience which facilitate Feedback Management; key frameworks and protocols for complex municipal issues; and Capability Development programmes and initiatives for agencies and TCs.

 The Engagement & Outreach team promotes community partnership and civic responsibility by working with government agencies, Town Councils, and the community to: